d12frosted/elpa-mirror/melpa/eacl-readme.txt

 in the buffers.
 Set `eacl-ignore-buffers' and `eacl-include-buffers' to specify ignored&included buffers.

-`eacl-complete-line-from-buffer-or-project' completes one line by grepping the project root when editing a physical file.
-Or else, it completes one line by search all buffers.
+`eacl-complete-line-from-buffer-or-project' completes single line by grepping the project root when editing a physical file.
+Or else, it searches all buffers for line completion.

 Modify `grep-find-ignored-directories' and `grep-find-ignored-files' to setup directories and files grep should ignore: